 Government’s failure to carry out an SEA, left the public unable to scrutinise the environmental impacts of the various options.
 BBOWT launched a legal based on this failing.
 Estelle Bailey, BBOWT’s chief executive said: “We’re going to challenge it every step of the way.“

-Sadly, BBOWT lost its case, and has since changed its approach.
+Sadly, BBOWT lost its case.
 Along with the RSPB and the Woodland Trust, BBOWT now supports the principles published in the document Nature’s Arc.
-This document argues that the growth arc is an opportunity to restore nature, and can be delivered without harming it.
-BEAG is highly concerned about this, as there appears to be no evidence for development-friendly claims like this.
 Meanwhile, like the world over, the UK is experiencing frightening losses of biodiversity.
 Actually, is it correct to say that we’re experiencing “losses” ?
 Chris Packham doesn’t think so:

 (From A People’s Manifesto)